 The swag factor of a mohawk is undeniable: Brash, punky and unapologetically subversive, it’s a hairstyle that’s stood in the face of convention.
-Since reintroduced into modern times (it’s been a Native American and Irish staple for centuries), it’s found a more mainstream version in the women’s fauxhawk, or fake women’s mohawk, for gals who can’t quite go to those extremes just yet.
+Since being reintroduced into modern times (it’s been a Native American and Irish staple for centuries), it’s found a more mainstream version in the women’s fauxhawk, or fake women’s mohawk, for gals who can’t quite go to those extremes just yet.

-For those that can’t commit to shaving (or, if you want to be culturally accurate, plucking) their heads, the female faux hawk imparts a similar tall, brush-like spoke on the center of your head.
+For those that can’t commit to shaving (or, if you want to be culturally accurate, plucking) their heads, the female faux hawk imparts a similarly tall, brush-like spoke on the center of your head.
 Less tribal and more #squad, the fauxhawk for women is one of the edgiest cool-girl hairstyles out there.
 We’re in luck too: When it comes to looks like the fauxhawk female styles typically don’t require any drastic cutting or shaving (unless you already have an undercut, in which case go you!).

 Read on to learn more about how you can create a fauxhawk on long hair.
 No shaving or cutting required, we promise:

 Thoroughly brush hair through to remove any knots and tangles, and section off your topmost layer of hair.
 Temporarily hold up with a clamp or knot.

 Begin twisting small sections.

 Starting an inch below the clamped area moving downwards, begin on one side of your head.
 Twirl hair around itself until you reach the mid-shaft, and then fasten the lock onto the middle of your head with a bobby pin, leaving the mid-lengths to ends to loosely fall in the middle.